MorphSeek: Fine-grained Latent Representation-Level Policy Optimization for Deformable Image Registration: Method

 \subsection{Multi-Trajectory GRPO for Step-Wise Registration}

 After warm-up pretraining, we fine-tune the encoder–decoder with segmentation labels under the GRPO framework to further improve registration accuracy.
-In this stage, the encoder’s stochastic output distribution is treated as a policy, denoted by $\pi(\mathbf{z}\mid \mathbf{f}_L)$, where the state $s_t$ is the current registration pair $\{I_m^{t-1}, I_f\}$ and the action $a_t$ is the sampled latent $\mathbf{z}$.
+In this stage, the encoder's stochastic output distribution is treated as a latent policy, parameterized as $\pi(\mathbf{z}\mid\boldsymbol{\mu},\boldsymbol{\sigma})$ from the current state feature $\mathbf{f}_L$, where the state $s_t$ is the current registration pair $\{I_m^{t-1}, I_f\}$ and the action $a_t$ is the sampled latent $\mathbf{z}$.
+Here, $t$ denotes the refinement step within one forward pass, and we initialize the cumulative deformation as $\Phi_0=\mathrm{Id}$.
 At each fine-tuning step $t$, we generate a group of trajectories per sample to enable exploration through encoder stochasticity.

 For each trajectory $j=1,\dots,J$, the decoder produces a single-step deformation field $\phi^{(j)}_t$ from the sampled latent $\mathbf{z}^{(j)}$, and we compute a scalar reward:

 where $S_f, S_m \in \mathbb{R}^{K \times H \times W \times D}$ are the fixed and moving segmentation labels, and $\Phi^{(j)}_t=\Phi_{t-1}\circ\phi^{(j)}_t$.
 Here, $\text{NJD}$ penalizes voxels with negative Jacobian determinants $|J_{\Phi^{(j)}_t}|<0$, and $w_{\text{Dice}}>0$, $w_{\text{NJD}}<0$ are scalar weights.